- Save on summer & winter sun holidays in 2023/2024

-The weather for Malta, represented by Valletta, shows long term weather averages processed from data supplied by CRU (University of East Anglia) & today's weather forecast provided by MeteoBlue.
+The weather guide for Malta (Valletta) shows long term weather averages processed from data supplied by CRU (University of East Anglia) & today's weather forecast provided by meteoblue.
 Find out more about our data sources.

 Metric (°C) | Imperial (°F)